gitmikex/Agility/f5-agility-lab-master/docs/class6/module4/module4.rst

 |image34|

-Click the Create button in the lower right
+Click the Create button in the lower right.

 |image35|